renoki-co/laravel-eloquent-query-cache/README.md

 $publishedArticles = Article::wherePublished(true)->get();
 ```

 In the above example, both queries have different keys in the cache storage, thus it doesn't matter what query we handle.
-By default, caching is disabled unless specifying a value for `$cacheFor`.
+By default, caching is disabled unless you specify a value for `$cacheFor`.
 As long as `$cacheFor` is existent and is greater than `0`, all queries will be cached.

-It is also possible to enable caching for specific queries.
-This is the recommended way because it is easier to manage each query.
+It is also possible to enable caching for specific queries by not specifying `$cacheFor` and calling `cacheFor()` within your queries:

 ```php
 $postsCount = Post::cacheFor(60 * 60)->count();